danieljtait/pydygp/docs/tutorial.md

 # Tutorial

-## Complete Gaussian Process Example
+## Complete Gaussian process example

 This is a simple example to demonstrate the creation of a simple GaussianProcess object from a Kernel object and then demonstrate the fit and prediction intervals for a simple sin curve.